 We woke up refreshed and ready to take on our next adventure.
 I was super excited, as we were heading to the Wild Grass Nature Resort.
 I’ve been looking forward to that place since planning our trip.
-The resort blends the jungle’s natural beauty with their hotel ambiance perfectly.
+The resort blends the jungle’s natural beauty with its hotel ambiance perfectly.
 On the way to Wild Grass, we stopped at the Dambulla Cave Temple.
 With over 150 Buddha statues, it was quite an impressive sight.
 The ascent up the temple had some stunning views and look-out points.

 Conor could hardly focus on the climb as he was too distracted by all the monkeys playing in the trees and steps.
 Here, we learned about the colors on the Buddhist prayer flag and what they represent: Blue – compassion; Yellow – the middle path: avoiding the extremes of self-gratification and brings balance; Red – blessing that the practices bring; White – purity; and Orange – wisdom.